 This house has a lot of interesting mixes of materials, like in this little passage between the foyer and the living room that combines a rustic wood ceiling with a stone wall water feature.

 The main area of the home is nice and open, with a two story living room that carries the rustic wood look into the coffered ceiling above.

 They also went bold in the half bathroom downstairs with this graphic bird wallpaper over the wainscoting.
 There’s even a little local touch with the Richmond RVA hand towel.

-And the master bathroom included something we’d never seen before: a sunken tub.
+And the en-suite bathroom included something we’d never seen before: a sunken tub.

 Upstairs they turned the playroom into a sleepover room with two pairs of built-in bunkbeds.
 The builder’s carpenter built them from scratch (including the hidden drawers in the steps) and they certainly got our wheels turning more than your ordinary bonus room does.

 House #4 is built and designed by Ray A. Williams Custom Homes, and it brought some nice dark exterior trim to the show (which is something we’ve admired on a few homes in our own neighborhood).